dawnbirth/easy-add-thumbnail/readme.txt

 = Are you planning to add more features? =

-Maybe not, but who knows...
+At first not, but who knows...

 == Changelog ==

+= 1.0.1 =

+* Hooks added to set the thumbnail when publishing too.

 = 1.0 =